 Common Name: Gooseneck Loosestrife

-Lysimachia clethroides is a Perennial up to 1.00 metres tall.
+Lysimachia clethroides is a perennial plant that can grow up to 1.00 metres tall.

 E. Asia - China, Japan.
 Naturalized in Holland.

 Sunny grassy hills and at low altitudes in mountains all over Japan[

 ].
 Damp woodland margins, wet ravines and grassy mountain slopes at elevations of 300 - 2100 metres in China[

 An easily grown plant, succeeding in a moist loamy soil[

 ].
 Grows well in heavy clay soils.
 Succeeds in sun or semi-shade[